TZF-365/main2/main/content/STA.md

   - title: "Research and Development"
     content: "We can't promise that we have all the knowledge of your specific business or industry.
 What we can promise is a vow to use our Experiance and skills so it enables us to serve you in the best way possible."

-  - title: "Seemless Experiance & Competance"
+  - title: "Seemless Experience & Competance"
-    content: "From structing the project we will work on for months to come in the first few meetings to getting signed on with your personal agent we provide a seemless process for you to inquire, make a decsion, plan everything out and organize it.
+    content: "From structing the project we will work on for months to come in the first few meetings to getting signed on with your personal agent we provide a seemless process for you to inquire, make a decision, plan everything out and organize it.
 That way we can do the work we love."

 # our team